open-life-science/open-life-science.github.io/README.md

 * **image (optional):** A URL linking to an image that visually represents the event.
 * **photos (optional):** This is mainly for image attribution.
 It holds information about the image source if you're using one.
 This includes the photographer's name, license information, and the original image URL.

+**Please note:**

+* If you're unsure about any property, leave it blank.
+* Double-check the date, time, and location information for accuracy.

+4. **Save the file and submit a Pull Request:** Once you've filled in the details, save the `.md` file and submit a pull request to the website's repository.
+Once approved and merged, your event has been added!

 ## License